Caring for Tailored by OKA furniture

 Tailored by OKA Upholstered Furniture

-All Tailored by OKA upholstered furniture is handmade in North Carolina by a team of highly skilled craftspeople.
+All Tailored by OKA upholstered furniture is made to order in the USA by a team of highly skilled craftspeople.

 From start to finish, each piece is created with the utmost care and attention to produce distinctive designs constructed to high standards from carefully selected materials.
-Please take some time to read the information in this care guide.
-With the correct care and maintenance, your Tailored by OKA furniture will provide you with years of comfort and satisfaction.
+With the correct care and maintenance, your Tailored by OKA furniture will provide you with years of comfort and satisfaction—please take some time to read how to care for your item properly.

 Fabric Features

-Our Tailored by OKA upholstered furniture is available in stonewashed linen, laundered linen, and clever velvet.
+Our Tailored by OKA collection of upholstered furniture is available in a selection of linens, velvets, leathers and wools.
 Each fabric has different characteristics, which require different methods of care to keep them looking their best.
-Every effort is made to ensure that the products supplied correspond as closely as possible to display items in our stores, fabric swatches, and images used in our magazines and on oka.com; however, variations may occur during normal manufacturing between batches, and due to the unique characteristics of natural materials.
+Every effort is made to ensure that the products supplied correspond as closely as possible to the display items in our stores, fabric swatches, and images used in our magazines and on our website; however, variations may occur during normal manufacturing between each batch of fabric and due to the unique characteristics of natural materials.

 Linen